yvonen-s/tw-us-nationid/README.md

-# Comparing Trends in Taiwanese Election and Democratization Data, (Diplomatic Relationships) and U.S.-to-Taiwan Military Aid
+# Comparing Trends in Taiwanese Election and Democratization Data and U.S.-to-Taiwan Military Aid
 ## Project Overview
-TBA, draft
+//TBA, DRAFT

-There have always been highly contentious 'Cross-strait' relations between Taiwan and mainland China, in which China maintains ownership over Taiwan as a "renegade province" and condemns any country which extends Taiwan official diplomatic recognition.
-Despite this, for many years the two have tenously coexisted as separately governed bodies without violent conflict, and Taiwan has operated with much _de jure_ independence.
+'Cross-strait' relations between Taiwan (R.O.C.) and mainland China (P.R.C.) have always been deeply contentious.
+China maintains it has ownership over Taiwan as a "renegade province" and condemns any country which extends Taiwan official diplomatic recognition.
+Despite this, for many years the two have tenously coexisted as separately governed bodies without violent conflict, and Taiwan has operated with _de jure_ independence.
 In recent years, China has escalated its threats of forcible reunification while the Taiwanese government has made increasing efforts to strengthen its policy relationships with the U.S.

 The U.S. is statutorily committed to providing Taiwan with arms for its national defense under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit military aid committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
-Its support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over authoritative regimes.
+U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over authoritative regimes.

 This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data and the third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions: